-Comment: Suitsupply submitted an annual supplier register including the name of their supplier in Myanmar.
+Regarding Myanmar, SuitSupply submitted an annual supplier register including the name of their supplier in Myanmar.
 Using this information, FWF published an aggregated list of factories in Myanmar supplying FWF members.
-This supplier information is also communicated in the social report, that can be found on Suitsupplys website.

-Suitsupply investigated wage levels in surrounding factories in Myanmar and compared this to the wage scale at their supplier.
-End of 2016 a FWF audit was organised.
-Because the results of the audit were shared with Suitsupply in January 2017, follow up of the audit will be assessed in the 2018 brand performance check.
+This supplier information is also communicated in SuitSupply's sustainability report.
+SuitSupply investigated wage levels in surrounding factories in Myanmar and compared this to the wage scale at their supplier.
+However, the wage ladder per factory was not published which had been set as a requirement for last year's brand performance check.